Plagiarism: Plagiarism detection systems

 Turnitin, an internet-based plagiarism detection service, emerged as a digital platform in 1995 and quickly dominated the market.
 Turnitin serves more than 30 million students worldwide across over 10,000 institutions in 135 countries, and has been utilized by over 1.6 million instructors.

-When evaluating an article, Turnitin provides both formative and summative assessments.
-The formative assessment provides instructors with a basic evaluation of the student's level of achievement while the summative assessment is the final evaluative judgment of the writing.
-Turnitin utilizes artificial intelligence to evaluate writing through the use of cutting-edge adaptive technology.
-The "Turnitin Scoring Engine" webpage outlines the rationale behind this technology, which mainly focuses on analyzing patterns in previously evaluated essays.
-By providing sample essays, the engine can accurately rate papers in just a few minutes.
-It assesses the readability of content and the writer's familiarity with the genre based on a comprehensive evaluation of word usage, genre conventions, and sentence structure.
-The final report page highlights sentences of plagiarism so that instructors can easily identify the corresponding content.
+When evaluating an article, Turnitin uses artificial intelligence to generate both formative and summative assessments.
+The formative assessment is meant to provide instructors with a basic evaluation of the student's level of achievement, while the summative assessment represents its final evaluative judgment of the writing.
+According to Turnitin, the "Turnitin Scoring Engine" generating these mainly focuses on analyzing patterns in previously evaluated essays.
+It also rates the readability of content and the writer's familiarity with the genre, based on an evaluation of word usage, genre conventions, and sentence structure.
+The final report page highlights potentially plagiarised sections to help instructors identify the corresponding content.

 Despite its technological advancements, Turnitin has some limitations.
 A Croatian study found that "small"-language (languages with less of a digital footprint) written material is not supported by the larger base of plagiarism-detection tools, and that languages with more of a digital footprint and more outreach tend to be better supported.
 The generation of reports by Turnitin, which involves comparing and scoring vast amounts of student work, can potentially infringe on copyright laws.
 Turnitin monitors students to ensure that their work is original and unique, with this validation process being carried out by a supervising machine.
 However, this practice can result in unrestricted access to student data for teachers, institutions, and governments and lead to severe copyright infringement issues.

 Furthermore, plagiarism detection systems (PDS), especially when used for grading purposes, have certain drawbacks.
 While Turnitin can identify matching texts, it does not provide a clear definition of plagiarism, leaving potential disputes for individual interpretation.
 For example, different instructors may interpret the same report with varying explanations.
 The extent of plagiarism can vary significantly, ranging from a single paragraph to multiple instances within a five to six page paper.
 Without a rigorous standard that defines plagiarism, instructors defining plagiarism based on their own understanding can lead to confusion and conflicts.